MIB Motor Insurers Bureau Compensation Claims Amounts How Much Can I Claim Guide

 Even if you don’t have all the information required, it is still advisable you submit the form with the details that you do have, as defaulting could invalidate your claim.
 You will be contacted by the Bureau for more information.
 After you have submitted your claim form, an investigation will be made into the accident and the cause of it.
 The investigation is for the purpose of establishing responsibility.
 You will be fully compensated if the uninsured or runaway driver is responsible for the accident.
 In cases where the claimant is wholly or partially responsible, compensation may not be paid or may be reduced.

-If you have suffered injury, financial loss or property damage due to an accident caused by an uninsured driver, you don’t have to shoulder this loss, it is necessary to receive financial assistance through Motor Insurers Bureau payouts for 2019.
+If you have suffered an injury, financial loss or property damage due to an accident caused by an uninsured driver, you don’t have to shoulder this loss; it is possible to receive financial assistance through Motor Insurers Bureau payouts for 2021.

-The Motor Insurers Bureau has processed and awarded millions of MIB claims payouts since it was setup, and there is no reason why it cannot assist you to make a damages claim if you have suffered an injury at the hands of an uninsured driver.
+The Motor Insurers Bureau has processed and awarded millions of MIB payouts since it was set up, and there is no reason why it cannot assist you in making a damages claim if you have suffered an injury at the hands of an uninsured driver.

-The MIB website gives more detailed information on the services they can provide, which can be found at www.mib.org.uk.
+The MIB website gives more detailed information on the services they can provide, which you can visit here.

 Think first, panic later.
 You have to think about what is important if you are in a vehicle or car accident with an uninsured driver.
 And if it happens to be a hit and run accident, try your best to obtain the plate number.
 You should also note the car model and colour and try to get witnesses details.
 This will help in attempts to trace the vehicle and driver.

 In a case where the driver is uninsured, take photos of the accident scene and contact the police before contacting the MIB.
-At the end of the day, these proactive steps will save time, expedite your claim process, and you will receive your compensation sooner than if the Motor Insurers Bureau had to do the investigation on its own.
+At the end of the day, these proactive steps will save time, expedite the claim process, and MIB payouts can be made sooner than if the Motor Insurers Bureau had to do the investigation on its own.

 If the uninsured driver is unwilling to take responsibility, you should document what occurred at the car accident or vehicle accident scene as accurately as possible.
 One thing you should not do is to accept money at the scene of the crash.
 This nullifies your eligibility for MIB assistance with your compensation claim.